Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] a procedure-oriented language
 - [ ] if classes are supported, polymorphism will be supported

 #### Q23.
-If two classes combine some private data members and provides public member functions to access and manipulate those data members.
+Two classes combine private data members and provide public member functions to access and manipulate those data members.
 Where is abstraction used?

-- [ ] Abstraction is using a private access specifier for data members
+- [ ] Abstraction is using a private access specifier for the data members.
-- [x] Abstraction is using public member functions to access and manipulate the data members
+- [x] Abstraction is using public member functions to access and manipulate the data members.
-- [ ] Abstraction is using the class concept with both data members and member functions
+- [ ] Abstraction is using the class concept with both data members and member functions.
 - [ ] There is insufficient information to decide where abstraction is being used.

 #### Q24.
 What are the five Creational Design patterns by the Gang of Four ?